AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex3/ex3.2/README.md

   - Detailed audit logs now display sensitive field modifications – Unlike the vulnerability demonstrated in [💥 3.
 Exploitation](./README.md#-3-exploitation), the audit log now shows complete information for all modified incident fields (customer, title, urgency, status, assignedTo, message) with their before and after values.

   - Complete traceability achieved – Each modification entry includes:
-    - The specific fields that were changed
+    - The specific fields that were changed.
-    - The exact values before and after modification
+    - The exact values before and after modification.
-    - The user who made the change (alice.support@company.com)
+    - The user who made the change (alice.support@company.com).
     - The precise timestamp of the modification.
-    - The DataSubjectDetails **ProcessorService.Incidents** and DataSubjectID **ProcessorService.Customers**
+    - The DataSubjectDetails **ProcessorService.Incidents** and DataSubjectID **ProcessorService.Customers**.

   - Vulnerability fully remediated – Insufficient logging is resolved, with comprehensive audit trails ensuring GDPR compliance and enhanced data privacy. see screenshot